 5. Food for a faculty and a non-CU employee colleague to conduct research for a book at the faculty member’s home during a two-week project time.
 The faculty member’s spouse occasionally joined their meals.
 Answer: Not allowable as an official function for all attending.
 However, meals for a non-CU employee in travel status can be allowed by complying with applicable Procurement Service Center Travel PPS.

 6. Food for a welcome-back picnic held at the beginning of the fall semester to which faculty, staff, students, and their families are invited.
-Answer: Allowable as a student function.
+Answer: Everyone but the employee's family can attend.

 8. Dinner for a fundraising function including a guest speaker, the speaker’s spouse, some donors, board members of a Center, board members’ spouses, some faculty members, and faculty members’ spouses.
 Answer: Allowable as an official function for the speaker, the speaker’s spouse, donors, the Center’s board members, and faculty members.
 Meals provided for faculty members’ spouses and the Center’s board members’ spouses who meet the definition of associates are allowed.